Stephen Westra, a Dutch composer and writer

 the

-piano (Sonata, 24 Preludes (three times), two Suites in neo-baroque
+piano (Sonata, 24 Preludes (four times), four Suites in neo-baroque

 style), chamber music